mehraninejad/Voice-Chatbot/README.md

 <br>
 <h2>🎯&nbsp;How to Run</h2>

-1. Create config.env and place your OpenAI key inside.
+1. Create config.env file and place your OpenAI key inside.

-2. Run the script in Python:
+3. Run the script in Python:
 ```pthon
 python voice_chatgpt.py
 ```
 3. When you see Please speak..., start talking.

 4. Receives the response and saves it in a file called output.txt in the same folder as the script.

+> Make sure your config.env file is set up with your OpenAI API key before running the project.
 <br/>
 <h3>Note about terminal display</h3>
 <p>